Starnodes2024/ComfyUI_StarNodes/README.md

 Find the nodes under "⭐StarNodes" category or search for "star" in the node browser.

 ### Wildcards
-For the Star Seven Wildcards node, you'll find many wildcards in the "wildcards" subfolder.
-Copy this folder to your main ComfyUI directory to use them.
+You will find the wildcards in the wildcards folder of your ComfyUI main folder.
+If you add your own just copy the new files to this location.

 ## Wildcard Rules in the Star Wildcards Node